Patrol: 4 found dead in 2 burning homes in Nebraska city

 Firefighters responding to a call Thursday morning about an explosion and fire at one of the homes found the body of a person inside, Bolduc said.

-A short time later, firefighters were called to a second burning home, where the bodies of three people were found inside.
+A short time later, firefighters were called to a second burning home a few blocks away, where the bodies of three people were found inside.

 People are also reading…

-LAUREL, Neb.
-(AP) — An unknown number of people were found dead Thursday in two homes in a small community in northeastern Nebraska, and schools and most businesses went on lockdown as a precaution at the recommendation of police, officials said.

-Cody Thomas, a spokesman for the Nebraska State Patrol, said he didn't know how many people were found dead or how anyone died, but that fire “was involved” at both houses.
-He said state investigators were headed to Laurel and would likely take the lead in investigating what happened.
+Laurel is home to fewer than 1,000 people and is located about 100 miles (160 kilometers) northwest of Omaha.

+“Laurel is a very safe community,” said Cedar County Sheriff Larry Koranda.
+“It shakes everybody up.”

-Most businesses, a senior center and schools voluntarily went on lockdown at the recommendation of police, said Lori Hansen, a clerical assistant at the Laurel City Hall.
-She said she had no other information about what was happening at the police scenes.
+Most businesses, a senior center and schools in the community voluntarily went on lockdown around the time the bodies were discovered.
+That came at the recommendation of the city's lone police officer, said Lori Hansen, a clerical assistant at the Laurel City Hall.
+But even community officials were scrambling for information about what was unfolding in the normally quiet town, she said.

-“We've been listening to TV to try to find out what's going on," she said.
+“We’ve been listening to TV to try to find out what’s going on,” Hansen said.

-A woman who answered the phone at the Cedar County Sheriff’s Office said she had no information about the deaths and that she was the only person in the office.

-Laurel is home to fewer than 1,000 people and is located about 100 miles (161 kilometers) northwest of Omaha.